cerndb/hadoop-xrootd/README.md

 ### Build and run PySpark Shell with XRootD-Connector

-This will build the environment image and run integration tests.
+This will build the environment image and run bash shell.
+While in bash, run pyspark with any required packages or any other command
-First run is the longest, but next attempts will be instant

 ```
 ./run-demo.sh
 ```

-While in bash, run pyspark with any required packages

 ```
 /usr/lib/spark/bin/pyspark --packages org.diana-hep:spark-root_2.11:0.1.15